 Nature gets it right most of the time, and with strawberries, we have a winner.
 Not only do they look cute, with that bright, cheerful red color and their eat-me shape, but they’re also delicious and full of nutrients.

 The list of nutrients in strawberries is long and impressive, with vitamin C at the top.
 It also includes phytonutrients and antioxidants, as well as vitamin K, vitamin B5, vitamin B6, folic acid, potassium, riboflavin, manganese, copper, magnesium, and omega-3 fatty acids.
 That’s a lot of goodness in a tiny bite of fruit!

 Dried strawberries and other fruit are light and easy to digest.
-They make great snacks because they're handy, portable, and provide a burst of energy just when you need it.
-And did we mention they're delicious?
+Dried fruits make great snacks because they’re handy, portable, and provide a burst of energy just when you need it.
+And did we mention they’re delicious?

 Once you’ve decided that your life will be richer and healthier if you have some dehydrated strawberries handy at all times, the next step is to rush out and buy a dehydrator, right?
 Not really.
 You don’t need a special dehydrator to dehydrate strawberries or other fruit.

 Your kitchen appliances—the oven, microwave, or even the toaster oven—can do the job.
 You can even dehydrate fruit by putting them out to dry in the sun.
 Let’s look at these methods in detail.